morel-g/generative-models/Readme.md

 ## Audio datasets

 For audio data, the raw audio signals are first converted into mel spectrograms.
 These spectrograms are then treated as images, and the generative models are applied to them.
-The models are trained on music samples from the [**audio-diffusion-256**](https://huggingface.co/datasets/teticio/audio-diffusion-256) dataset see also the [original repository](https://github.com/teticio/audio-diffusion).
+The models are trained on music samples from the [**audio-diffusion-256**](https://huggingface.co/datasets/teticio/audio-diffusion-256) dataset see also the original [audio-diffusion](https://github.com/teticio/audio-diffusion) repository.

 <div align="center">
 <img src="docs/assets/sample_mel_spectrogram.png" alt="Mel spectrograms" width="434" height="250">